NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **dereference**: To interpret ("resolve") a URI, and retrieve information about the resource identified by that URI

 <a name="glossary-knowledge-graph"></a>
-**knowledge graph**  any knowledge base that is represented as a mathematical graph.
+**knowledge graph**:  Any knowledge base that is represented as a mathematical graph.
 In the mathematical sense, a graph is simply a collection of points connected by lines.
 The points are called *nodes* or *vertices*, while the lines are called *edges* or *links*.
 In an informatics sense, this structure is used to store information about a set of objects, including the identity of the objects (as nodes), and the relationships among the objects (as links).
 Note that our use of the word "object" here is very general, and is not the same sense as when we describe triples.